21gramaz/Powershell-SIR/README.md

         7 - To dump the memory I am using WinPMem project and the dump is campatible with Volatility.
     8 - It creates a table of evidence file hashes at the end and give you the hash of the table in the output.
     9 - At this point the script just records the time of each executed function with the local system time, there is no remote time source to compare.
+    10 - ShimCache can be parsed using https://github.com/mandiant/ShimCacheParser from Mandiant (ShimCacheParser.py -r ).

+### Files that need Execute permissions:
+    1 - /SIR/Collection/WinPMem/winpmem.exe

 ### Knwon Issues:
     1 - When collecting the MFT records via WINRM there is a chance the records exceeds the max object sizie like:
         - The current deserialized object size of the data received from the remote server exceeded the allowed maximum object size.
 The current deserialized object size is 209747968.
 The allowed maximum object size    is 209715200.
     2 - When collecting the MFT recoreds via WINRM the file C:\Windows\Temp\PowerForensicsv2.dll might not be deleted automatically, so delete it mannually if needed.
+    3 - UpdateModules function does not update WinPmem automatically, it needs to be downloaded manually.

 References and code sources:
 - https://isc.sans.edu/forums/diary/Using+Powershell+in+Basic+Incident+Response+A+Domain+Wide+KillSwitch/25088/